Got a claim from a major flood, storm or natural disaster?

 You have two choices here:

 a.
 You engage a builder to commence the work as quoted.
 The benefit being that you get repairs completed sooner, the downside being that there is a risk that insurance doesn’t fully cover the builders invoice.
-While repairs are progressing we will continue to work with you and IAG/QS in an attempt to get alignment on the scope and prices.
+While repairs are progressing we will continue to work with you and our assessors and underwriters in an attempt to get alignment on the scope and prices.
 It’s a good idea to take lots of photos during the repair process, and keep good records of costs.

 If you didn’t have insurance this is the approach you would be taking; getting the repairs completed as soon as possible at the most reasonable cost.